-EPQ Coordinator: Miss Dianne Chambers Contact details: Dianne.Chambers@Cayprep.edu.ky Exam board: WJEC you will have complete nfrol over your
+EPQ Coordinator: Miss Dianne Chambers

+Contact details: Dianne.Chambers@Cayprep.edu.ky

+you will have complet

 STUDY SKILLS AND LEARNING SUPPORT

 For the first term, every Year 12 has one hour a week of Study Skills.
 The aim is to equip students with skills required for the challenges of stepping up to A-level from either I/GCSE or CXC.
 We work with students to determine individual learning styles, support organisation and help students develop more effective study habits.